 What kind of cultural activities do you personally enjoy?
 E.g. singing, painting, playing an instrument, dancing, fashion, cooking, spiritual/religious practices, politics, community work, reading, etc. What aspects do you enjoy particularly and why?

 What kind of ethical questions do you think need to be considered in the context of our growing ability to manipulate the genetic make-up of life-forms in general and our own human genetic make-up in particular?
 E.g. sanctity of life, or the golden rule?

 Prenatal diagnostics is a prominent example of how the technologies we create need to be embedded in our values and beliefs.
-The more human conditions and traits we can discern in an embryo, the more we become our own “natural selector”, increasingly influencing our own evolution.
+The more human conditions and traits we can discern in an embryo's DNA, the more we become our own “natural selector”, increasingly influencing our own evolution.
 Is the question of abortion entirely a private one?
-Are we capable of taking on so much responsibility?
+Are we capable of taking on so much responsibility for our own evolution?
 What kind of principles could help create an ethical framework for these tools?

 When you look at a clear night sky and see all the stars – what thoughts and feelings do the impressions of this vastness trigger in you?
 Doe they influence your world views?